 - Short list of simple ingredients.
-Despite feeling like a fancy French dish, this recipe is made with simple and easy-to-find ingredients (I refer to it as an adult version of chicken nuggets!).
+Despite feeling like a fancy French dish, this recipe is made with simple and easy-to-find ingredients.

 - It’s versatile.
 Baked chicken cordon bleu is easy to make for meal prep or for weeknight dinners.
-However, like chicken Milanese, it also feels elegant enough to impress guests at dinner parties and holidays!
+However, it also feels elegant enough to impress guests at dinner parties and holidays!

-- Panko bread crumbs – For a light coating and maximum crunch!
-You can substitute panko for plain or Italian-seasoned regular bread crumbs, or use my Keto Bread Crumbs instead.
+- Panko bread crumbs.
+For a light coating and maximum crunch!
+You can substitute panko for plain or Italian-seasoned regular bread crumbs.

 How to make chicken cordon bleu

-Preheat the oven and lightly grease a baking sheet.
-Set aside.
-While you wait, assemble the breading stations.
+Set up the breading stations: Assemble the breading stations.
 Stir the panko bread crumbs, parmesan, and Italian seasonings in a bowl.
 In a separate bowl, crack the eggs and beat until smooth.

-Lay a piece of plastic wrap on a flat surface and place a chicken breast on top.
+Pound the chicken breasts: Lay a piece of plastic wrap on a flat surface and place a chicken breast on top.
 Cover with another piece of plastic.
-Using a meat tenderizer or rolling pin, pound the chicken into a thin and even thickness.
+Pound the chicken into a thin and even thickness using a meat tenderizer or rolling pin.
 Repeat with the remaining chicken.

-Remove the top piece of plastic from the pounded chicken.
-Place a slice of ham and a slice of swiss cheese on top.
+Add ham and cheese: Remove the top piece of plastic from the pounded chicken.
+Place a slice of ham and a slice of Swiss cheese on top.

-Let the baked chicken rest for 5 minutes out of the oven.
-Plate each chicken breast, drizzle some dijon cream sauce over top, then enjoy!
+Rest, slice, and serve: Let the baked chicken rest for 5 minutes out of the oven.
+Plate each chicken breast, drizzle some Dijon cream sauce over the top, then enjoy!

 Tips to make the best recipe

-- Take your time pounding each chicken breast to an even ¼ inch thickness, but don’t go overboard.
+- Avoid over-pounding the chicken.
+Take your time pounding each chicken breast to an even ¼ inch thickness, but don’t go overboard.
 You want to whack the chicken firmly, but not with so much force that the pieces fall apart.
-If you’re new to pounding chicken, try chicken cutlets.

-- Are the rolled and stuffed chicken breasts unraveling?
+- Use toothpicks.
+Are the rolled and stuffed chicken breasts unraveling?
 You can secure them with a toothpick or two.
 Just remember to remove them before serving!

-- Or, if you have extra time, place the plastic-wrapped logs of stuffed chicken in the fridge for 15 to 30 minutes.
+- Rest the chicken logs.
+If you have extra time, place the plastic-wrapped logs of stuffed chicken in the fridge for 15 to 30 minutes.
 This makes it easier for the logs to hold their shape during breading and baking.

 Feel free to mix and match the filling ingredients with other types of cheese, sliced meats, or sauces:

-- To freeze: This recipe freezes best before baking, making it an excellent make-ahead meal.
+To freeze: This recipe freezes best before baking, making it an excellent make-ahead meal.
 First, prep the chicken up until it’s coated in panko.
-Freeze it in a freezer-safe container or wrapped individually in plastic for 2 to 3 months.
+Freeze it in a freezer-safe container or wrap it individually in plastic for 2 to 3 months.
 Thaw overnight in the fridge before baking.

 Frequently asked questions

-To make this recipe gluten free, use gluten free panko or gluten free bread crumbs.
-As for the flour in the creamy sauce, a 1:1 gluten free all purpose flour or cornstarch should do the trick.
+To make this recipe gluten-free, use bread crumbs.
+As for the flour in the creamy sauce, a 1:1 gluten-free all-purpose flour or cornstarch should do the trick.

 Chicken Cordon Bleu